 511 South Arch St, Aberdeen, SD 57401

-The Diverse Heritage of South Dakota Stained Glass
+Lights of the Prairie: South Dakota Stained Glass

 Images of the World

-We currently have seven programs featuring different countries.
-Each program features social studies, art history, natural history, religion, science and geography.
-The programs promote cultural and ethnic understanding and respect, global awareness, environmental education and stewardship, intellectual and artistic curiosity, healthy lifestyle choices, goal-setting and the value of pursuing dreams, personal growth through willingness to face hardships and challenge one's own inner strengths, fears, and passions.
+Junek and Thacker feature seven programs on different countries, incorporating social studies, art history, natural history, religion, science, and geography.
+The programs promote cultural and ethnic understanding and respect, global awareness, environmental education and stewardship, intellectual and artistic curiosity, healthy lifestyle choices, goal-setting and the value of pursuing dreams, and personal growth through facing hardships and challenging one's own inner strengths, fears, and passions.

 Black Hills Stagecoach and Freight Wagon Routes

-A presentation of the political, cultural and economic issues affecting the Stagecoach and Freight Wagon Routes into the Black Hills from Cheyenne, WY and Sydney, NE using timelines, maps, original photos and satellite imagery.
+Kaan examines the political, cultural, and economic issues affecting the stagecoach and freight wagon routes into the Black Hills from Cheyenne, Wyo., and Sydney, Neb., using timelines, maps, original photos and satellite imagery.

 MaryJo Benton Lee

 Adjunct Assistant Professor